chromium/chromium/ash/webui/camera_app_ui/resources/README.md

 ## Supported systems

-Chrome OS.
+ChromeOS.
 Other platforms are not guaranteed to work.

 ## Installing, packaging, and testing